Short answer: Because there are hyperproductive people and there is only so much work to be done.

 Long answer: Let us argue that every working person has to provide enough real, tangible, concrete value (food, housing, electricity etc.) for two people (retirees, kids, pregnant women, disabled, diseased, administrators, politicians, police, military, salesmen, artists etc.).
 Let us estimate the amount of money he has to earn per month at 2000 $ (1000$ housing, 600$ food, 400$ other expenses like clothes, water, electricity).
 So every person has to create a value of 4000$ on average per month, but that’s just a side note.

 Now let´s look at a different example: A capitalist has an apartment block of 100 apartments planned and built by 49 people (plus himself, which makes 50).
 That takes 5 years (relatively realistic).
-That makes for 2 apartments built per 1 person in 5 years, these apartments house on average 2 people and cost, say, around 600.000$, so 1.200.000$ value created per worker in 5 years.
+That makes for 2 apartments built per 1 person in 5 years, which cost on average 600.000$, so 1.200.000$ value created per worker in 5 years.

 A person earning 2.000$ a month (like in the beginning) would have to work for 50 years times 24.000$ per year to provide as much value.
 Even if you estimate the price of apartments differently and you say the living costs of 2 people are higher, you definitely won´t get the duration down to 5 years.
 So, the average person is less productive than some (groups of) people, which must obviously be true.